MSc Forensic Science

 Careers / Further study

-The scientific problem solving, numerical and communication skills you'll gain will also put you in a strong position for working in other sectors, from financial services to law.
+The scientific problem-solving, numerical and analytical focus, as well as the communication and collaboration skills you will gain will also put you in a strong position for careers in other sectors.
+For example genetics, teaching, project management, financial services and law.

 We can also help find local volunteering and community opportunities, provide support for entrepreneurial activity and get you access to employer events.